 These questions and answers are common questions we are asked before students apply to start one of our programmes.
 If you would like to ask us a question that isn't listed, or would like further information about any of our courses, please use our Contact page.

-If you haven’t studied for a while you may be advised to enrol on to the Introduction to Counselling 10 week course or our 25 week Understanding Counselling and Psychotherapy Certificate before progressing on to our BA (Hons) Degree; however some students do feel they have the confidence to apply directly for the BA (Hons) Person-centred Counselling and the Psychotherapeutic Relationship degree.
+If you haven’t studied for a while you may be advised to enrol on to the Introduction to Counselling 10 week course before progressing on to our BA (Hons) Degree; however some students do feel they have the confidence to apply directly for the BA (Hons) Person-centred Counselling and the Psychotherapeutic Relationship degree.